 The short answer for most U.S. and Canadian visitors is: generally no, but there are situations where it can be useful — and in some cases, requested.

 ⚠️ Important: This article is for general informational purposes only and is not the final authority on travel or licensing requirements.
 Driving, customs, and insurance rules in Mexico can change without notice and may be enforced differently in practice.
-Always confirm current requirements with official Mexico government agencies, your insurance provider, and, if renting a car, your rental company before traveling.
+Always confirm current requirements with official Mexico government agencies, your mexico auto insurance provider, and, if renting a car, your rental company before traveling.
 Enforcement can vary by region, officer, and situation.

 Driving in Mexico With a U.S. or Canadian License